PoliticalGraveyard.com

 Arthur J. Law (1906-1987) — of Pontiac, Oakland County, Mich.
 Born in Poteau, Le Flore County, Okla., January 12, 1906.
 Democrat.
 Grocer; candidate for U.S. Representative from Michigan 18th District, 1952; mayor of Pontiac, Mich., 1953-54; member of Michigan state house of representatives, 1959-72 (Oakland County 2nd District 1959-64, 62nd District 1965-72); defeated, 1972 (primary), 1972.
 Protestant.
 Member, Freemasons; Shriners; Grotto.
 Died in 1987 (age about 81 years).
 Burial location unknown.

 William W. Lee (b.
 1900) — of Saginaw, Saginaw County, Mich.
 Born in Gratiot County, Mich., May 10, 1900.
 Republican.
-School teacher; athletic coach; retail food business; candidate in primary for Michigan state house of representatives from Saginaw County 1st District, 1944; member of Michigan state senate 22nd District, 1945-46; defeated in primary, 1946.
+School teacher; athletic coach; retail food business; candidate for Michigan state house of representatives from Saginaw County 1st District, 1944; member of Michigan state senate 22nd District, 1945-46; defeated in primary, 1946.
 Methodist.
 Member, Moose.
 Burial location unknown.

 Relatives: Married 1926 to Mildred Hileman.

 Peter Lind (b.
 1851) — of West Bay City (now part of Bay City), Bay County, Mich.
 Born in Sweden, 1851.
-Son of John Lind (1822-1876) and Catherine Lind.
 Republican.
 Lumber business; grocer; mayor of West Bay City, Mich., 1896-1901; supervisor of Bangor Township, Bay County, Michigan; elected 1923.
 Member, Freemasons; Odd Fellows.
 Burial location unknown.

-Relatives: Married, November 23, 1892, to Ellen Croft.
+Relatives: Son of John Lind and Catherine Lind; married, November 23, 1892, to Ellen Croft.

 William H. C. Lyon (1814-1891) — of Flint, Genesee County, Mich.
 Born in Lima, Livingston County, N.Y., August 19, 1814.
-Son of Wakeman Lyon.
 Democrat.
 Grocer; hardware business; Genesee County Register of Deeds, 1859-61.
 Died in Griffin, Spalding County, Ga., February 6, 1891 (age 76 years, 171 days).
 Burial location unknown.

-Relatives: Married to Esther W. Riggs.
+Relatives: Son of Wakeman Lyon; married to Esther W. Riggs.

 See also Find-A-Grave memorial